Back to standards

 Training Tip:Review reservation details clearly and confirm any special notes.
 The system in which employees share pertinent information with each other should be polished.

-True efficiency is always being cognizant of your guests time.
 When a guest has a reservation, the table should be ready within five minutes of the appointed time.
+This requires coordination across every staffing level, from management to support, well before the guest arrives.

 Training Tip:Ensure timely turnover and coordination with service staff.
 All staffing levels, from manager to support staff, should be aware and on board with the effort.

-In keeping with being mindful of your geusts time, if waiting is required, the host should quote an estimated wait time.
-The guest should never be seated more than 10 minutes past the quoted time.
+If the table is not ready, the host should quote a realistic estimated wait time without hesitation.
+The guest should never be seated more than ten minutes past whatever time was quoted.

 Training Tip:Give realistic estimates and monitor seating progress closely.
 Communicate well with your guests at all times.